 ICIS Tops Johnson County IREAD Scores

-September 8, 2022 Author: Indian Creek Schools
+August 30, 2023 Author: Indian Creek Schools

-These results mark the second consecutive year that Indian Creek Schools has led the county in IREAD proficiency.
-ICIS principal, Kim Davis, credits the work of her staff, who routinely provide real-time feedback on specific areas of improvement and the dedication of ICIS students to their learning success.
+The Indiana Reading Evaluation and Determination (IREAD-3) is a third-grade reading assessment designed to measure foundational reading skills based on Indiana Academic Standards through grade three.
+These results mark the third consecutive year that Indian Creek has led the county in IREAD proficiency.
+ICIS Principal Ellen Rollings credits the work of her staff, who routinely provide real-time feedback on specific areas of improvement, and the dedication of ICIS students to their learning success.

 "We are proud of our IREAD-3 results, "said Rollings.
 "Our staff works very hard to provide effective and engaging instruction.
 We look closely at our data to ensure that every student needing extra support receives a research-based intervention to close the reading gap.
 We are going to continue to push students to achieve their potential!"